tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

     type Event<'A> =
         abstract member Process: 'A -> Result<'A, string>
 ```
+The _'A_ is the generic aggregate type the event is associated to.

-Example of implementation relate to the TodoAggregate: add and remove:
+Example of implementation relate to the TodoAggregate members _Add_ and _Remove_:

 ```Fsharp
     type TodoEvent =